OSHA Field Safety and Health Management System (SHMS) Manual

 2. The Privacy Act of 1974, 5 U.S.C. §552a, is not generally applicable to establishment case files.
 The Privacy Act permits an individual to seek access to only his/her own records and only if that record is maintained by the Agency within a system of records and retrieved by the individual requester's name or personal identifiers.

-3. If an inspection case is contested, exposure monitoring information might be released during the discovery process.
-Exposure monitoring information would be made accessible to the parties involved in the litigation (the establishment inspected and, if they have elected party status, the union representing the employees at the establishment), their attorneys and the judge.
-Under discovery, it is unlikely that the covered employee's name or CSHO ID number could be redacted.
+3. If an inspection is contested, exposure monitoring information might be released during the discovery process.
+Exposure monitoring information would be made accessible to the parties involved in the litigation (including the establishment inspected, the union representing the employees if they have elected party status) representing attorneys and the judge.
+Under discovery, it is unlikely that the Covered Employee's name or CSHO ID number could be redacted.

 1. During a site visit, if covered employees recognize that they may be overexposed, they will take appropriate steps to remove themselves from risk and minimize further exposure.
 The primary action following such an exposure is to implement controls to reduce or prevent additional exposure.

-2. Covered Employees will notify their manager, who will notify the applicable OSHA Field SHMS SHC whenever there is a known or suspected overexposure, see Chapter 2, Safety and Health Management System, Section IV, Incident Reporting/Investigation Procedures.
+2. Covered Employees will notify their manager, who will notify the applicable OSHA Field SHMS SHC whenever there is a known or suspected exposure exceeding the OEL, see Chapter 2: Safety and Health Management System, Section IV, Incident Reporting/Investigation Procedures.

-3. The applicable SHC will review any known or suspected exposure incident and determine if the case should be referred to the Director of OOMN, who will determine the need for further medical evaluation.
-Medical surveillance may be provided to employees exposed at levels greater than established occupational exposure limits or experiencing signs and symptoms of exposure as determined by OOMN.
+3. The applicable SHC will review any known or suspected exposure incident and determine if the case should be referred to the Director of OOMN.
+The OOMN Director can determine if this information should be included within the employee's medical record.
+OOMN will determine the need for further medical evaluation, if necessary.
+Medical surveillance may be provided to employees exposed at levels greater than established OELs or experiencing signs and symptoms of exposure as determined by OOMN as part of the OMEP program.

 4. The applicable SHC may make recommendations regarding current and future use of appropriate personal protective equipment, administrative controls, and work practices to the appropriate OSHA management.

-All Covered Employees must receive training annually on:
+All Covered OSHA personnel must receive training upon hiring and at least biennially on:

 2. Exposure data collection methods, data collection equipment.

-3. Trends and lessons learned from the applicable SHC annual review.
+3. Trends from the applicable SHC annual review.

-4. The specific substances referenced in Appendix A, Chemical Exposure Hazards to ensure familiarity and provide references on where to obtain additional information.
+4. The specific substances referenced in Appendix B: Chemical Exposure Hazards, to ensure familiarity and provide references on where to obtain additional information.

 5. How to enter self-monitoring data into OIS.

 Covered Employee exposure records are established and entered into OIS.
-Appendix B, Creating a CSHO Sampling Record - OIS Instructions, is detailed and includes screen shots for correctly completing the form and accessing records in OIS.
-A paper file need not be created because the electronic records are maintained in OIS for the required 30 years.
+Appendix A: Creating a CSHO Sampling Record – OIS Instructions, is detailed and includes screen shots for correctly completing the form and accessing records in OIS.
+A paper file need not be created because the electronic records are maintained in OIS longer than the 30 years required under CFR 1910.1020.
 See 29 CFR 1910.1020(d)(i)(ii).
-CSHOs may create paper copies for their own records.
+Covered Employees may create paper copies for their own records.

 APPENDIX A